Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-excel-r/README.md

 ## Implementation Risk - More people than expected use of the program

 More people than expected may opt to use the program which could jeopardise its financial feasibility, resulting in a program which is more expensive than current policies in place.
 This would render the program useless in its goal to provide a cost-effective solution to relocation.
 To address this, we modelled costs to account for changes in population due to relocation.
-We performed sensitivity analyses to determine the efficacy of this adjustment by comparing the relative difference in involuntary relocation costs with and without the program (see Figure 7 and [data](Workbook_1- with_program.xlsx)).
+We performed sensitivity analyses to determine the efficacy of this adjustment by comparing the relative difference in involuntary relocation costs with and without the program (see Figure 7).
 Our analysis finds that involuntary relocation costs under the program are overall cheaper, regardless of the level of people relocating or SSP scenario.

  <p align="center"> <img width="500" alt="image" src="https://user-images.githubusercontent.com/124782714/228506279-1b4a39d8-db15-4c46-9144-d8da52be6d7c.png">